 Newcastle Paragliding Club thanks you for your membership contribution.
 We also welcome your ideas and the giving of your time to club meetings and projects.
 Your club supports your access to the site, but needs your support in return.

-In order to fly the site you need to be a member of the HGFA (either as a full HGFA member or under the HGFA Visiting Overseas’s Pilot license).
-In addition, you are required to be a member of Newcastle Paragliding Club (either as a full member or as an associate member for NSW Pilots who are members of another NSW Club).
-These are requirement’s laid down by CASA/HGFA.
+In order to fly our beautiful sites around Newcastle you need to be a member of the HGFA (either as a full HGFA member or under the HGFA Visiting Overseas’s Pilot license).

 It is also a requirement of club membership that you agree to observe & abide by the following values:

 1. Respect for the site.
 Hickson Street and surrounds are a precious resource for our sport & our club.
 Our custodianship of it and ongoing access is never guaranteed and is under regular scrutiny.
 Please ensure that you access & use it in a manner that enhances our likelihood of keeping OUR resource open.
 This includes familiarity with site rules – this is your responsibility.
 The rules are detailed on our website and in various locations around the site.
 If in doubt it is a requirement that you ask a representative of the club for clarity.
 Launching/flying/landing only from or within specifically designated areas, in appropriate conditions following approved site procedures.

 It is a requirement of our “site licence” that:

 All pilots be aware and adhere to the” No Fly Zones” of the site

 All Pilots should ensure that they are aware of any airspace restrictions within the scope of their intended flight.
 The Club does not condone any episode of airspace breach and will not protect any pilot from investigation by the HGFA or CASA should this occur.